Quick Reference

 REST API

-- acronym for REpresentational state transfer, application programming interface
+- acronym for Representational state transfer API

 - a convention, not a regulated standard